 In addition, foreign regulatory authorities may change their approval policies and new regulations may be enacted.
 For instance, the European Union pharmaceutical legislation is currently undergoing a complete review process, in the context of the Pharmaceutical Strategy for Europe initiative, launched by the European Commission in November 2020.
-The European Commission's proposal for revision of several legislative instruments related to medicinal products (including potentially reducing the duration of regulatory data protection and revising the eligibility for expedited pathways) was published on April 26, 2023.
+The European Commission's proposal for revision of several legislative instruments related to medicinal products (including potentially reducing the duration of regulatory data protection and exclusivity periods for orphan drugs, and revising the eligibility for expedited pathways) was published in April 2023 and the European Parliament has requested several amendments.
 The proposed revisions remain to be agreed and adopted by the European Parliament and European Council and the proposals may therefore be substantially revised before adoption, which is not anticipated before early 2026.
-The revisions may however have a significant impact on the pharmaceutical industry and our business in the long term.
+The revisions may however have a significant impact on the pharmaceutical industry and our business in the long term